LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 - IBC (https://github.com/IbcAlpha/IBC)

-# IBKR Hedge Project Component
+# IBKR Option Writer Hedge Component
 The Option Writer component should be run on the Linux systems that is shared with TWS/IBC components.
 It is designed to write options against long/short position of 100 or more shares.
 It works in conjunction with the NinjaTrader Strategy Module to properly size and managing positions that are currently hedged.

 ## Installation